How to use NIR#

 NIR itself is a standard: a way to formalize physical neural networks so they are completely unambiguous.
 The unambiguous part is crucial because anyone who reads or writes to NIR cannot be confused about what the network does and does not do.

 As a user, you rarely need to understand what’s inside NIR.
 Rather, you would use NIR as a middleman between, say, a neuron simulator and some piece of neuromorphic hardware such as SynSense’s Speck chip or Intel’s Loihi platform.
+Therefore, for this guide, we focus on how to use NIR graphs as objects, without fully understanding what’s inside them.

-This example demonstrates how to convert a Norse model to a Sinabs model and then to a Speck chip.
 Note that Norse is based on PyTorch and uses NIRTorch to convert PyTorch models to NIR.
 You can also do this manually, by constructing your own NIR graphs as shown in our API design documentation.

 Part 1: Convert Norse model to NIR#